Fl. R. Juv. P. 8.415

 (2)Subsequent Review Hearings.
 At each judicial review hearing, the court must schedule the next judicial review hearing which must be conducted within 6 months.
 The clerk of the court, at the judicial review hearing, must provide the parties, the social service agency charged with the supervision of care, custody, or guardianship of the child, the foster parent or caregiver in whose home the child resides, any preadoptive parent, and such other persons as the court may direct with written notice of the date, time, and location of the next judicial review hearing.

 (4)Review Hearings for Children 17 Years of Age.
 The court must hold a judicial review hearing within 90 days after a child's 17th birthday.
-The court must also issue an order, separate from the order on judicial review, that the specific disabilities of nonage of the child have been removed pursuant to sections 743.044, 743.045, 743.046, and 743.047, Florida Statutes, as well as any other disabilities of nonage that the court finds to be in the child's best interest to remove.
+The court must also issue an order, separate from the order on judicial review, that the specific disabilities of nonage of the child have been removed under sections 743.044, 743.045, 743.046, and 743.047, Florida Statutes, as well as any other disabilities of nonage that the court finds to be in the child's best interest to remove.
 The court must continue to hold timely judicial review hearings.
 The department must update the child's transition plan before each judicial review hearing as required by law.
 If necessary, the court may review the status of the child more frequently during the year before the child's 18th birthday.
 At the last review hearing before the child reaches 18 years of age, the court must also address whether the child plans to remain in foster care, and, if so, ensure that the child's transition plan complies with the law.
+It must also determine whether the child has entered into a formal agreement with a supportive adult.
 The court must approve the child's transition plan before the child's 18th birthday.

 (5)Review Hearings for Young Adults in Foster Care.
 The court must review the status of a young adult at least every six months and must hold a permanency review hearing at least annually while the young adult remains in foster care.
 The young adult or any other party to the dependency case may request an additional hearing or judicial review.